elixirschool/elixirschool/_posts/2019-05-06-live-view-with-presence.md

 ![]({% asset live-view-presence-1.png @path %})

-We could create our own data structure for tracking user presence in a live view, store it in the live view's socket, and hand-roll our own functions to update that data structure when a user joins, leaves or otherwise change's their state.
+We could create our own data structure for tracking user presence in a live view, store it in the live view's socket, and hand-roll our own functions to update that data structure when a user joins, leaves or otherwise changes their state.
 However, the [Phoenix Presence behaviour](https://hexdocs.pm/phoenix/Phoenix.Presence.html) abstracts this work away from us.
 It provides presence tracking for processes and channels, leveraging Phoenix PubSub behind the scenes to broadcast updates.
 It also uses a CRDT (Conflict-free Replicated Data Type) model, which means it works on distributed applications.

 Now that we understand a bit about what Presence is and why we want to use it, let's get it set up in our application.